Item Number: FP504

 Planting Time

-Once the planted clove takes root, Music Garlic begins its journey towards becoming fresh garlic, developing its distinct flavor profile throughout the growing season.
-With its cold-hardy nature, Music Garlic can withstand chilly temperatures, making it a reliable choice for gardeners in cooler climates seeking a bountiful harvest of flavorful bulbs.
+Once the planted clove takes root, this garlic begins its journey towards becoming fresh garlic, developing its distinct flavor profile throughout the growing season.
+With its cold-hardy nature, it can withstand chilly temperatures, making it a reliable choice for gardeners in cooler climates seeking a bountiful harvest of flavorful bulbs.

 Soil Requirements